agripino/CarND/vehicle_detection_and_tracking/writeup.md

 feature extraction in order to tackle this problem.
 Here it was not used in an attempt to speed up execution time.

-The pipeline could run on each search region using a different thread, and good choices of region limits and scales would distributed the computational load evenly among threads.
+The pipeline could run on each search region using a different thread, and good choices of region limits and scales would distribute the computational load evenly among threads.

 To increase robustness I would also take a more systematic approach to define the features and the classification method used so as to obtain a better classifier.